 - Rating limits.
 This means an insurance company cannot charge you a higher rate based on your current health.

 - Limited rating factors.
-There are two factors on which insurance companies can charge people higher rates: Tobacco use and age.
+There are three factors on which insurance companies can charge people higher rates: Tobacco use, age, and geography.
 However, Obamacare limits the amount insurance companies can increase their rates for these factors.